 - szczygielska (@zav) eu.cas.cz

-Marianna Szczygielska is a postdoctoral fellow at the Max Planck Institute for the History of Science in Department III Artefacts, Knowledge and Action.
+Marianna Szczygielska is a postdoctoral researcher at the Institute of Ethnology, Czech Academy of Sciences where she works on the BOAR project.
+She is also affiliated with the Max Planck Institute for the History of Science in Berlin, where she worked as a postdoctoral researcher in Department III: Artifacts, Action, Knowledge.
 She holds a Ph.D. in Comparative Gender Studies from the Central European University.
 A feminist researcher, Marianna brings queer and decolonial approaches into reflection on human-animal relations.
 With a background in philosophy and gender studies, her research interests include environmental humanities, queer theory, critical race studies, history of science, feminist science and technology studies.
-At the MPIWG she is a member of “The Body of Animals” working group.
-She has recently joined the editorial team of Humanimalia journal.
+Marianna has recently joined the new editorial team of Humanimalia journal.

 Common to Marianna’s research projects is an interest in the material aspects of knowledge circulation within the institutional network of veterinary laboratories, breeding stations, zoos, and museums.
 The primary site of her research has been the zoological garden in the nineteenth and twentieth centuries.
 Her work explores how the traffic in animal bodies and scientific ideas has shaped the practices of natural history collecting and wildlife conservation.
 Drawing from interdisciplinary methodology, Marianna analyzes the cultural, social, and political aspects of life sciences with a focus on animal husbandry, veterinary and taxonomic research, genetics, and the study of animal behavior.